elixir-europe/infectious-diseases-toolkit/national-resources/netherlands.md

 country_code: NL
 Summary: National resources for infectious disease research in the Netherlands.
 Description: this page discusses infectious disease research in the Netherlands and provides information on relevant health authorities and initiatives
-contributors: [Robin Navest, Julia Lischke, Jan-Willem Boiten, Tieneke Schaaij-Visser, Jeroen Belien]
+contributors: [Robin Navest, Julia Lischke, Jan-Willem Boiten, Jeroen Belien,Clara Amid, Angelica Maineri, Ricarda Braukmann]
 coordinators: [Robin Navest]
 search_exclude: true <!---leave as “true” until page is ready to be made public--->
 no_robots: false <!---by setting this field to true, the page will not end up in the search results of google or any other search engine--->